ritza-co/CodeCapsules/serverlessFirstSteps/Creating-and-hosting-api-with-flask-codecapsules/creating_personal_api_code_capsules.md

 ```
 ## Conclusions

-We've learned about APIs - what they are, how to interact with them, and how to create and host our API with Flask and CodeCapsules.
+We've learned about APIs - what they are, how to interact with them, and how to create and host our API with Flask and Code Capsules.

 For a more in-depth look at APIs, read [this](https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/)